 2 Structure of a foreign-owned company in Indonesia (PT PMA)

 Every limited liability company in Indonesia must have at least two shareholders.
 They can be individuals, corporate shareholders, or both.

 Commissioners and directors

-Additionally, you will need to appoint at least one commissioner and one director.
-Commissioner is the supervisor of the director(s) and can easily be a non-resident.
+You must appoint at least one commissioner and one director.
+The commissioner is the supervisor of the director(s) and can be a non-resident.